Alcloud/Medical-Image-Processing/README.md

 # Medical-Image-Processing
-Bud detection plugin for Cognition Master programm.
+ Cognition Master programm Plugin, that use machine learning technology to detect taste buds (histology)